Sierra County is named for the Spanish word meaning “mountain range”.

 Downieville 1852 – present

 Architect: George Sellon of Sacramento

 Contractor: Paul I Jenks of Grass Valley

-Note: The previous courthouse was designed by a committee comprised of H B Cossitt, Benjamin Hall, Allanson Smith and D G Webber and constructed by D G Webber in 1854.
+Note: The previous and first courthouse was designed by a committee comprised of H B Cossitt, Benjamin Hall, Allanson Smith and D G Webber and constructed by D G Webber in 1854.
 The building burned in 1947.
 The bid by Paul I Jenks was $77,114 and additional changes were made during the lengthy construction period.

 E – Washoe County, Nevada

 Photos taken 2013